PNW Helping Hands Inc. is in need of a driven and motivated Residential Treatment Coach!

 Download and fill out our application

 PNW Helping Hands is a Behavioral Rehabilitation Service provider for DCYF of Washington State.
-We currently have seven BRS locations in the Spokane and Tacoma areas.
+We currently have seven BRS locations in the Spokane and Western Washington regions.
 We work with youth ages 7 to 17 in a group home setting.
 We also offer a Responsible Living Skills Program through Independent Living Services where youth can potentially stay until they are 21.

 PNW Helping Hands has been providing services since March of 2007